 Histamine intolerance is a condition caused by the body’s inability to break down the histamine contained in foods and drinks.
 Normally, histamine from foods is broken down in the intestines.

-Symptoms include headaches, itching, hives, sinus drainage, digestive issues, rapid heartbeat, anxiety, flushing, and (rarely) anaphylaxis.
+Symptoms of histamine intolerance include headaches, itching, hives, sinus drainage, digestive issues, rapid heartbeat, anxiety, flushing, and (rarely) anaphylaxis.